Swiss Black Forest Carvings

 Rare Black Forest Dog Group Available at Jacksons Antique

-To this day these carvings are highly desirable and, in some cases, fetch a pretty penny at auctions and through dealers alike.
-It’s not uncommon for the nicer pieces to fetch up to four or even five figures at the larger auction houses but the trouble is being able to identify the original carvings compared to the more modern.
+To this day, these carvings are highly desirable and, in some cases, fetch a pretty penny at auctions and through dealers alike.
+It’s not uncommon for the nicer pieces to fetch up to four or even five figures at the larger auction houses, but the trouble is identifying the original carvings compared to the more modern ones.

 Unusual Black Forest Black Smiths Anvil Available at Jacksons Antique

-Throughout the years Black Forest has been a fairly persistent luxury item from the 19th century bought by world travellers through to todays collectors and although prices do fluctuate and trends change you can nearly guarantee that the rarer models will continue to bloom in auction for many, many years to come.
-Finally I will sign of with my favourite piece sold at auction the spectacular Black Forest Bear floor standing musical clock.
+Throughout the years, Black Forest has been a fairly persistent luxury item, from the 19th century, when world travellers bought it, to today’s collectors.
+Although prices fluctuate and trends change, you can nearly guarantee that the rarer models will continue to bloom in auctions for many years to come.
+Finally, I will sign off with my favourite piece sold at auction: the spectacular Black Forest Bear floor-standing musical clock.

 Black Forest floor standing musical clock sold for £31’2150 Credit: Christies